 The Dominican fonts are designed to look like old letterpress printing.
 Originally inspired by a font from Dan X. Solo’s books, I expanded the series to also include Italic and Small Caps.
 Version 3.0 now contains lining figures with the old-style figures still available as stylistic alternatives.
 All 3 fonts have been expanded and refined, making these a fine alternative to the overused Caslon Antique.

-BACKHAND BRUSH is my re-creation of a classic 19th-century style of hand lettering.
+BACKHAND BRUSH is my re-creation of a classic 19th-century style of hand lettering, also known as a “marking” alphabet.
 Like some Victoriana and Art Nouveau fonts, it was revived in the psychedelic era.
-My font is completely redrawn from a guide to hand-lettering, not a font.
+My font is completely redrawn from an antique guide to hand lettering.
 I have regularized it somewhat (maintaining a constant 18-degree slant) but also tried to keep a slightly random brush feel.
-Includes upper and lowercase, numbers, punctuation, and international characters.
+Version 1.5 has an expanded character set and improved spacing and kerning.

 STELLA DALLAS was inspired by the hand-lettered titles of the film of the same name (1937, directed by King Vidor, art directed by Richard Day).
 The dramatic wedge shapes and some letterforms are reminiscent of calligraphic fonts like Koch Antigua.
 Working from the film, I’ve regularized and rounded out the font, including small caps weighted to harmonize with the large caps.
 The set includes 3 fonts: Regular, Outline and Fill.
 Each font includes large and small caps, numbers, punctuation, and international characters. .